 There are many players and coaches who strive for good and straight-to-the-point information.

-Now that I’ve been playing tennis for over 28 years and taught this wonderful sport, full time, for almost 13 years, it would a great pleasure of mine to share my knowledge.
+Now that I’ve been playing tennis for over 28 years and taught this wonderful sport, full-time, for almost 13 years, it would be a great pleasure of mine to share my knowledge.

-Below you’ll find the answers that people wrote in response to the question that was presented (above) to them.
+Below, you’ll find the answers that people wrote in response to the question that was presented (above).

-I’ve tried my best to give them my honest answers hoping to clarify the issues and giving solutions to improving their tennis.
+I’ve tried my best to give my honest answers, hoping to clarify the issues and give solutions to improving their tennis.

 51. “When I am playing I still find the toughest thing to do consistently is to keep my focus.
 I think I’m focusing, but after a shot I realize that I wasn’t ready or I didn’t watch the ball.
 There is another issue that seems to be related.
 When I get into a rally I sometimes freeze up and miss a shot which I have hit thousands of with no problem in practice.
 It seems to be a lack of confidence or an incidence of panic.
 I don’t seem to relax and trust my strokes.”

 – Some of the tips to answer your concern can be found here (check no. 13).

 In regard to missing shots that you’ve practiced a lot outside of competition… it will happen.
 And that’s because playing under pressure is obviously different: we tend to get impatient trying to finish the point, our movements are more tense and our eyes tend to stay on too many targets under pressure (ball, where the opponent is, court openings, net, etc.).